The Crimson Rivers

 - Old Cop, Young Cop: Pierre Niemans (old, played by Jean Reno) and Max Kerkerian (young, played by Vincent Cassel).

 - Race Lift: In the book, Kerkerian is called Karim Abdouf and he is of Middle Eastern descent.

 - Red Right Hand: Judith's missing finger.

-- Sudden Videogame Moment: A fight scene is overlayed with fight noises from Tekken 3, which the (Skinhead?) non-heroes were playing before the fight started.
+- Sudden Videogame Moment: A fight scene is overlayed with fight noises from Tekken 3, which the skinhead were playing before the fight started.